Getting a Mortgage After a Debt Relief Order (DRO)

 Check your credit record

-Your credit file is going to be key in a lender’s decision making process, so it’s a good idea to download your record before you make your application so that there aren’t any mistakes or surprises.
-Check the details of your DRO are correctly recorded, that it’s showing as discharged, and that all of the debts it covered have been erased.
+Your credit file is going to be key in a lender’s decision-making process, so it’s a good idea to download your record before you make your application so that there aren’t any mistakes or surprises.
+Check the details of your DRO are correctly recorded, that it’s showing as discharged, and that all the debts it covered have been erased.

 If you spot any errors, you can correct them at this stage rather than waiting until making your application.